-- Salary for the intern - Associated costs (i.e., State Teacher's Retirement System, Medicare, Workers'

-Compensation)

-- Released time for intern and field-based supervisor to attend required state and/or university seminars and meetings, as well as state and regional intern conferences, the Ohio School Psychologists Association conferences, and other meetings and activities that support professional growth. - Time for the intern to acquire the required intern competencies; - Assurance that the internship experience offered the intern by the school district has professional preparation as the primary focus and that field-based supervisors are given released time to ensure the quality of the internship experience; and - Provision of an appropriate work environment for the intern (e.g. desk, access to computer/internet service, locked file cabinets, telephone access) in a setting appropriate to confidentiality in accordance with program standards.
+- Salary for the intern; - Associated deductions (i.e., FICA, State Teacher's Retirement System, Medicare, Workers' Compensation, state and local taxes); - Released time for intern and field-based supervisor to attend required state and/or university seminars and meetings, as well as state and regional intern conferences, the Ohio School Psychologists Association conferences, and other meetings and activities that support professional growth.; - Time for the intern to acquire the required intern competencies; - Assurance that the internship experience offered the intern by the school district/Educational Service Center has professional preparation as the primary focus and that field-based supervisors are given released time to ensure the quality of the internship experience; and - Provision of an appropriate work environment for the intern (e.g. desk, access to computer/internet service, locked file cabinets, telephone access) in a setting appropriate to confidentiality in accordance with program standards.